 How do I get my Letter of Recommendation from my college professor?

 In some cases, your professor may be willing to give you a copy of the Letter of Recommendation, directly.
 This is the preferred method.
 You can scan a copy of them (retain a copy for your own records) and upload it to your profile.

 In some cases, a professor would prefer not to give a copy of the Letter of Recommendation to you.
-In that case, they may send them to the Institute's Education Specialist, via the following methods:
+In that case, they may send them to the Institute's Membership and Education Specialist via the following methods: